Robust Chiral Edge Dynamics of a Kitaev Honeycomb on a Trapped Ion Processor: Quantum computer state preparation

 \section{Quantum computer state preparation}

 We now consider circuits executed on the quantum computer.
-To mitigate computational errors in the Kitaev limit ($J=0$), we implement an error detection scheme based on measuring plaquette operators at the end of each circuit [Fig.~\ref{fig:Fig1}\textbf{b}].
+To mitigate computational errors in the Kitaev limit ($J=0$), we implement an error detection scheme based on measuring plaquette operators at the end of each circuit (Fig.~\ref{fig:Fig1}\textbf{b}).
 A plaquette violation indicates the presence of an error, and we examine the improvement that is gained by discarding results with one or more plaquette violations; see Ref.~\onlinecite{nigmatullin2024} for an alternative approach.

 We test our approach to initial state preparation and error mitigation on the Quantinuum H2-1 trapped-ion quantum computer.
-In Fig.~\ref{fig:energy}\textbf{a} we examine the accuracy of the expected energy for each term in the Hamiltonian, for a state in the non-Abelian phase.
-We observe reasonable agreement between the raw results and the exact expectation for each Hamiltonian term, with individual plaquette expectations $\langle W_p\rangle $ shown in the inset.
-In the raw results 74\% of the contained zero plaquette violations, as shown in SI Fig.~\ref{fig:vortices}.
-Postselecting to remove plaquette violations significantly improves the energy agreement while maintaining a large statistical sample.
-Similar results are shown for the Abelian phase in SI Fig.~\ref{fig:abelian-energy}.
-The modest plaquette violation probabilities, postselection to the vortex-free sector, and term-resolved energy measurements all strongly support that our circuits succeed in preparing approximate quantum spin liquid ground states on the quantum computer.
+The plaquette operator expectation values are shown in Fig.~\ref{fig:energy}\textbf{a} for a state in the non-Abelian phase.
+In Fig.~\ref{fig:energy}\textbf{c}, we examine the accuracy of the expected energy for each term in the Hamiltonian.
+We observe reasonable agreement between the raw results and the exact expectation for each Hamiltonian term.
+In the raw results, 74\% of them contained zero plaquette violations, as shown in Fig.~\ref{fig:energy}\textbf{b} (see Supplemental Data Fig.~\ref{fig:vortices} for time-evolved behavior).
+Post-selecting to remove plaquette violations significantly improves the energy agreement while maintaining a large statistical sample.
+Similar results are shown for the Abelian phase in Supplemental Data Fig.~\ref{fig:abelian-energy}.

+To further characterize the energy error, in methods we show how to match the measured energy with the thermal-average energy expected from the canonical ensemble.
+From this we obtain an effective temperature $T_{\text{eff}}\approx 0.2 |K^z|$ for the prepared state, as shown in the inset of Fig.~\ref{fig:energy}{\bf c}.
+For this effective temperature, fractionalized excitations are already expected to dominate~\cite{nasu2015thermal}.
+Moreover, for the typical values of the Kitaev interaction in $\alpha$-RuCl$_3$---which are $1.5$ meV $\leq K \leq$ $5$ meV in our convention of representing the spins~\cite{valenti_challenges,eichstaedt2019deriving, banerjee2016,banerjee2017,yadav2016kitaev}---this temperature translates to a range between $3.8$ K and $12.5$ K. This temperature range overlaps with the physical temperatures in current thermal-transport experiments that also aim to probe chiral edge transport~\cite{kasahara2018majorana,yokoi2021,bruin2022}.

+Overall the modest plaquette violation probabilities, postselection to the vortex-free sector, measured energy, and low effective temperature all strongly support that our circuits succeed in preparing approximate quantum spin liquid ground states on the quantum computer.